 - Delivered by: Educators, school staff, child welfare workers, mental health professionals, or trained paraprofessionals

-- In order to be included: Program must specifically target educational outcomes for children and/or adolescents involved in foster care
+- In order to be included: Program must specifically target educational outcomes for children and/or adolescents involved in child welfare

 - In order to be rated: There must be research evidence (as specified by the Scientific Rating Scale) that examines outcomes related to educational success, such as school readiness, engagement, attendance, retention, and graduation rates